Once you have mastered the art of preparing the ingredients the next is to invest in the correct pot for baking.

 We love the self-basting lid, a specially designed ridge that enables any built-up moisture to drip back onto the food to keep it succulent and juicy.

-As it is safe in temperatures of up to 500°F, it is the best dutch oven for baking bread as this usually requires you to heat the pot up to at least 450°F, sometimes higher.
+As it is safe in temperatures of up to 500°F, it is a top rated dutch oven for baking bread as this usually requires you to heat the pot up to at least 450°F, sometimes higher.

 Safe to use on all cooking surfaces and simple to wipe clean, at such a competitive price, it is tough to see why every good cook doesn’t have one.